How to Configure a Cisco Switch using GNS3 Basically

 How to Configure a Cisco Switch with GNS3

-The most specific way to configure a Switch is to use the Graphical Network Simulator software.
-With this program, you can use network devices more realistically.
+The surest way to set up a Cisco Switch is to use GNS3 software.
+With this strong tool, you can work with network devices like they were real.

 Step 1

-In this topology, we have used the Layer 3 Switch, which works in the Network layer of the OSI layer.
+In this topology, I used a Layer 3 Switch that functions at the OSI Network layer.

 A Router and Computer Connected to Cisco Switch in GNS3